Reference

 Parameters:

-• model_cls – The Django model class to query.
+• model_or_qry – The Django model class or a queryset to filter against.

 • lookup_field – The name of the model field to use for lookup.